Hyaluronic acid - small molecule, big impact

 - you wish for more flexibility to combine instant effects with long-term improvements?
 In that case an ampule with the combined effects of high and low molecular hyaluronic acid might just be what you’re looking for.
 As you can use ampules for special occasions only as well as consecutively as a ‘treatment’.

 - Serums are the “active wonders” in skin care – they are used when you want to be sure that your skin obtains highly concentrated actives (often only 1-3 different ones) to address a specific skin care desire.
 Serums can contain high or low molecular hyaluronic acid.
+Click here to learn more about hyaluronic acid serums.

 - Creams are important for a healthy skin carrier, which is crucial for closing the actives in.
 Creams often times contain high molecular hyaluronic acid as this is a more reasonable solution in combination with lipids and other conditioning agents.